The Best Floorstanding Speakers For 2025

 Ohm rating, often referred to as the impedance, is how much resistance a component has to an electrical current before it begins to produce an adequate output.

-In other words, it’s the amount it takes before it starts to produce enough sound for you to hear.
+In other words, it’s the amount it takes before it starts producing enough sound for you to hear.

 This is important because different speakers have different ratings, and if the receiver you have doesn’t support that rating, you could run into issues.

-For example lets say it supports 100 watts a channel at 8 Ohms.
-That means that for every speaker, it can supply 100 watts rated at an 8 impedance.
+For example if your receiver supports 100 watts a channel at 8 Ohms, that means for every speaker, it can supply 100 watts rated at an 8 impedance.

 The Sensitivity